-For a minimal design with the ZED-F9R GNSS modules, consider the following functions and pins:
+For a minimal design with the ZED-F9K GNSS modules, consider the following functions and pins:

-- Connect the power supply to VCC and V_BCKP. - V_USB: If USB is used it is recommended V_USB is to be powered as per USB self-powered mode specification. - If USB is not used connect V_USB to ground. - Ensure an optimal ground connection to all ground pins of the ZED-F9R GNSS module. - Choose the required serial communication interfaces (UART, USB, SPI or I2C) and connect the appropriate pins to your application. - If you need hot or warm start in your application, connect a backup battery to V_BCKP.
+- Connect the power supply to VCC and V_BCKP. - V_USB: If USB is used it is recommended V_USB is to be powered as per USB self-powered mode specification. - If USB is not used connect V_USB to ground. - Ensure an optimal ground connection to all ground pins of the ZED-F9K GNSS module. - Choose the required serial communication interfaces (UART, USB, SPI or I2C) and connect the appropriate pins to your application. - If you need hot or warm start in your application, connect a backup battery to V_BCKP. - Antenna bias is required, see ZED-F9K antenna bias section.